 While just a plain, everyday bar of soap can be luxurious, most people equate luxury with oils like shea butter, cocoa butter, jojoba, and some of the other liquid oils.

-This recipe, called Double Butter, uses 25% butters.
-Because butters will dampen the lather of your soap some, I upped the coconut to 35% and balanced the recipe with some lard, olive and castor oils.
+This recipe, called Double Butter, uses 25 percent butters.
+Because butters will dampen the lather of your soap some, we upped the coconut to 35 percent and balanced the recipe with some lard, olive and castor oils.
 Recipes with high percentages of butters come to trace quickly.

 Using lard instead of palm oil or tallow as your “hard” oil helps slow things down.
-But I’ve included a vegetarian version of the recipe for you as well.
+But we’ve included a vegetarian version of the recipe for you as well.

-For this recipe, which makes 3 pounds of soap, I used:
+For this recipe, which makes 3 pounds of soap, we used:

 - 12.6 ounces water

 - 2 ounces of fragrance or essential oil blend (such as the Lavender Dream blend of patchouli, orange, and lavender essential oils)

 Vegetarian/Non-Animal Oil Version

 Substitute the 4.5 ounces of lard for 4.5 ounces of palm oil.
 The saponification values for the two oils are close enough that the lye amount doesn’t change.Continue to 2 of 7 below.